Mozambique: Seahorse Smuggler Charged With Environmental Crimes

-The accused intended to take the seahorses to China for use in the fraudulent racket known as "Chinese traditional medicine".
-He would have sold them for 1,800 US dollars a kilo.
+The accused intended to take the seahorses to China for use in "Chinese traditional medicine".
+He would have sold them for US$1,800 a kilo.
 He says he purchased them from local fishermen for between 30 and 50 meticais (between 47 and 79 US cents a kilo).

-So the Chinese national would have made a profit of well over 15,300 dollars on the sale of these fish.
-The Mozambican fishermen who caught the seahorses had no idea how much these animals are worth on the Chinese market.

-It is said that seahorses can cure a variety of ailments, including impotence, and they are also used to induce labour in pregnant women.
-In reality, there is no evidence that consuming seahorses will cure any medical condition at all.

-But the demand from the Asian market, including not only China, but also Indonesia, the Philippines and Korea, may be driving the 46 species of seahorse towards extinction.
+The demand from the Asian market, including not only China but also Indonesia, the Philippines and Korea, may be driving the 46 species of seahorse towards extinction.
 It is feared that around 20 million of these small fish are caught every year.

 The Mozambican authorities suspect that the seahorses were acquired as the result of illegal fishing in the Bazaruto Archipelago National Park, off the coast of the Inhambane districts of Vilankulo and Inhassoro.